 YouthPact has been established to support the EU Peace IV Children & Young People’s Programme.
 This cross-border partnership is being supported by SEUPB, the Department for the Economy NI and the Department for Children and Youth Affairs to support the work and workers in the Peace4Youth programme, who are running peace-building programmes for young people aged 14-24 across Northern Ireland the border regions.

-Find our latest publications: Gearing Up for Transformative Practice Distilling the Essence of Peace4Youth Practice Ark Policy Brief Why Young People Join, Why Young People Stay.
+Understanding group work for individual and social learning, Why Young People Join, Why Young People Stay, Gearing Up for Transformative Practice Distilling the Essence of Peace4Youth Practice Ark Policy Brief Why Young People Join, Why Young People Stay.

 YouthPact offers training to youth workers to improve their peace-building work with young people, with a focus on key themes which feature across all projects: